 HRsoft respects individual privacy and values the confidence of its customers, our employees, our customer’s employees, our business partners and others.
 We collect, use and disclose personal information in a manner consistent with the laws of the countries in which we do business.

-The privacy principles in this Policy have been developed based on the Safe Harbor Principles.
+The privacy principles in this Policy have been developed based on the Privacy Shield Principles.

-NOTICE: Where we collect personal information directly from individuals in the EEA, we will inform them about the purposes for which we collect and use personal information about them, the types of non–agent third parties to which we disclose that information, the choices and meanswe offer individuals for limiting the use and disclosure of personal information about them, and how to contact us.
+NOTICE: Where we collect personal information directly from individuals in the EEA or Switzerland, we will inform them about the purposes for which we collect and use personal information about them, the types of non–agent third parties to which we disclose that information, the choices and means we offer individuals for limiting the use and disclosure of personal information about them, and how to contact us.
 Notice will be provided in clear and conspicuous language when individuals are first asked to provide personal information to us, or as soon as practicable thereafter, and in any event before we use or disclose the information for a purpose other than that for which it was originally collected.

-Where we receive personal information from subsidiaries, affiliates or other entities in the EEA, we will use and disclose such information in accordance with the notices provided by such entities and the choices made by the individuals to whom such personal information relates.
+Where we receive personal information from subsidiaries, affiliates or other entities in the EEA or Switzerland, we will use and disclose such information in accordance with the notices provided by such entities and the choices made by the individuals to whom such personal information relates.

 For sensitive personal information, we will give individuals the opportunity to affirmatively and explicitly (opt-in) consent to the disclosure of the information to a non-agent third party or the use of the information for a purpose other than the purpose for which it was originally collected or subsequently authorized by the individual.
 We will provide individuals with reasonable mechanisms to exercise their choices.

-TRANSFERS TO AGENTS: We generally do not transfer personal information to our agents, such as banks, credit card processors, business partners, etc. If we do, we will obtain assurances from our agents that they will safeguard personal information consistent with this Policy.
-Examples of appropriate assurances that may be provided by agents include: a contract obligating the agent to provide at least the same level of protection as is required by the relevant Safe Harbor Principles, being subject to EU Directive 95/46/EC (the EU Data Protection Directive), being subject to Swiss Federal Act on Data Protection, Safe Harbor certification by the agent, or being subject to another European Commission or Swiss FDPIC adequacy finding (e.g., companies located in Canada).
+ACCOUNTABILITY FOR ONWARD TRANSFER: We generally do not transfer personal information to our agents, such as banks, credit card processors, business partners, etc. If we do, we will obtain assurances from our agents that they will safeguard personal information consistent with this Policy.
+Assurance may be provided by agents in the form of a contract obligating the agent to provide at least the same level of protection as is required by the relevant Privacy Shield Principles.
 Where we have knowledge that an agent is using or disclosing personal information in a manner contrary to this Policy, we will take reasonable steps to prevent or stop the use or disclosure.
 In cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-US Privacy Shield, HRsoft is potentially liable

 ACCESS AND RECOURSE: We acknowledge the individual’s right to access their personal data.
 Upon request, we will grant individuals reasonable access to personal information about them.
 In addition, we will take reasonable steps to permit individuals to correct, amend, or delete information that is demonstrated to be inaccurate or incomplete.
 An individual wishing to limit the use or sharing of their data should contact the organization via the means provided in the Contact Information section below.

 SECURITY: We will take reasonable precautions to protect personal information in its possession from loss, misuse and unauthorized access, disclosure, alteration and destruction.